- Chart

 Strengths

-- Solid capital ratios and financial stability.
+- Solid capital position and risk management framework.

 Weaknesses